 Drug Quality & Security

-To evaluate participants in the pharmaceutical supply for their compliance with Federal and State regulation and industry best practices.
+To evaluate entities in the pharmaceutical and cannabis supply chain for compliance with Federal and State regulations and industry best practices.

-NCDQS programs evaluate whether applicants are compliant with regulations and implement best practices by reviewing the business, key personnel backgrounds, licensure/registrations, review of SOPs against our regulations and accreditation standards, and an on-site survey to assess facility security and environmental conditions, and for compliance to the facility SOPs.
+NCDQS QAS accreditation programs evaluate whether applicants are compliant with regulations and implement best practices by reviewing the business and operations, key personnel backgrounds, licensure/registrations, business-critical SOPs for compliance to regulations and to our accreditation standards, and an on-site survey to assess facility security and environmental conditions for compliance to the facility SOPs.